alexandrainst/node-red-contrib-opensearch/README.md

 ## Features

  - Shareable connection config node
- - All authentication schemes and other features (e.g. proxy) supported by `@elastic/elasticsearch` (none, basic, api-key, bearer)
+ - All authentication schemes and other features (e.g. proxy) supported by `@opensearch-project/opensearch` (none, basic, api-key, bearer)
  - Easily interpret input messages via mustache templates, including the use of context data
  - Nodes
-   - Connection - Config node for the connection to Elasticsearch
+   - Connection - Config node for the connection to Opensearch
    - Doc level =>
      - Create - Create a doc
      - Delete - Delete a doc